Cubs–White Sox rivalry: Performance

 Team owners naturally encourage such rivalries (two-time Sox owner Bill Veeck was a master at it) in the hope that they will translate to increased gate receipts, and the Cubs-Sox inter-league games have borne out that theory.

 President Barack Obama, an avid White Sox fan, has taken verbal jabs at the Cubs on several occasions.
 When the New York Yankees (managed by former Cub Joe Girardi) visited the White House in honor of their 2009 World Series championship, Obama said, "It's been nine years since your last title—which must have felt like eternity for Yankee fans.
 I think other teams would be just fine with a spell like that.
 The Cubs, for example."
 Obama however, has stated that while he is aware that many people hate the other team, he does not hate the Cubs and wants them to win as long as they are not playing the White Sox.
 On the other hand, his wife, First Lady Michelle Obama, has been a lifelong Cubs fan and following the Cubs' 2016 World Series victory, Barack went as far as to invite them to the White House, tweeting that the Cubs' historic win was "change that even [he] can believe in".
 The Cubs came to the White House four days before the end of Obama's presidency.

+In 2025, Awa III, the Catholicos-Patriarch of the Assyrian Church of the East and native Chicagoan, presented a customized Cubs jersey to Pope Leo XIV, also a native Chicagoan but an avid White Sox fan.

+During the 2026 season, A.J.
+Pierzynski visited the Pope and gifted the pontiff the final-out baseball from Game 1 of the 2005 World Series, a game the pope famously attended as a fan growing up in Chicago.
+During the visit, he mentioned that he also attended Game 2, another victory for the White Sox en route to winning the 2005 World Series.